 Here is a diagram (reproduced by kind permission of BBKA) which shows how the exam system looks currently in England & Wales.

-All of the exams and assessments currently available, apart from the Basic Assessment, are provided through BBKA but Welsh candidates should apply using the form on the WBKA website, rather than direct to BBKA.
+All of the exams and assessments currently available, apart from the Basic Assessment, are provided through BBKA but Wales candidates should apply using the form on the WBKA website, rather than direct to BBKA.

-The other modules are: –
+The 7 modules are: –

 (There is no module 4 – this was dropped some years ago).
 The modules may be taken in any order (except for 8 which must be last).

 There is a reading list and module past papers can be obtained to aid revision and practice.
 BBKA also provide correspondence courses for module study and these may be used by study groups, as well as by individuals, to help prepare for exams.
 A study group can be a great way of preparing for a module with others and many participate in these just to further their knowledge in a social setting without wishing to proceed to take the written exam.

 There are other resources which may help support your study and the WBKA Exam Secretary will be happy to discuss and suggest options which might suit you and can also offer some exam technique tips and advice.